hdashnow/blog/writing_gym.md

 We encourage writing that could potentially be shared with others, therefore no emails or facebook updates.
 (But, you know, it's not like we're going to get angry and kick people out if they decide to quietly procrastinate.)
-Examples of writing done so far have been preparing for blog posts, writing conference abstracts and starting work on a submission for the [Taming of Chance story competition](http://tamingofchance.vretta.com/).
+Examples of writing done so far have been preparing blog posts, writing conference abstracts and starting work on a submission for the [Taming of Chance story competition](http://tamingofchance.vretta.com/).
 If you get stuck for ideas, you could always summarise one of the papers from Journal Club.